 Improving Employee Engagement at Work

-Are you wondering about specific steps you can take to keep your employees engaged at work?
+Are you wondering about how to improve employee engagement?
 Here are some examples:

-The above point doesn’t mean that relevant education and experience don’t matter when trying to fill a vacant position – of course, they do!
-When the HR team is looking at two candidates with similar backgrounds, give the edge to the person with the attitude and personality you feel that will be
+This doesn’t mean that education and experience isn’t relevant when trying to fill a vacant position.
+When the HR team is looking at two candidates with similar backgrounds, give the edge to the person with the attitude and personality you feel that will be the

 This is the employment brand you want your company associated with.
 Someone can have great credentials on paper but if they can’t communicate well with colleagues they end up being a fly in the ointment of your company.
-That will become an ongoing problem for you over time.
+This becomes an ongoing problem.

 It’s important to have a business that is sensitive to the needs of its customers.
 By employing a workforce that includes people of all ages and from different cultural backgrounds, you will have a better understanding of your customer base.
 Your company will also gain a reputation as HR leaders, and you may end up with a wider base of candidates to choose from when filling available positions.